 Which is Worse: Bipolar or BPD?

-Each conditions comes with their own set of difficulties and, therefore, there isn’t one which is worse than the other.
-Whether you have BPD or bipolar disorder or both, it’s important to receive the proper treatment in order to manage emotions.
+Each condition comes with its own set of difficulties.
+Therefore, one isn’t worse than the other.
+Whether you have BPD, bipolar disorder, or both, it’s important to receive the proper treatment to manage emotions.

 Final Word

 While BPD and bipolar disorder have a lot of similarities, their key differences require varying treatment methods.
-If you’ve been diagnosed with one and believe you’re struggling with the other, it’s important to note your concern to your doctor.
+If you’ve been diagnosed with one and believe you struggle with the other, it’s important to note these concerns with your healthcare provider.

 References